 Please note that the minimum times to leave stations S1, j-1 and S2, j-1 have already been calculated.

 So, we need two tables to store the partial results calculated for each station in an assembly line.
-The table will be filled in bottom-up fashion.
+The table will be filled in a bottom-up fashion.

-In this post, the word “leave” has been used in place of “reach” to avoid the confusion.
+In this post, the word “leave” has been used in place of “reach” to avoid confusion.
 Since the car chassis must spend a fixed time in each station, the word leave suits better.

 The bold line shows the path covered by the car chassis for given input values.
 We need only the last two values in the auxiliary arrays.
 So instead of creating two arrays, we can use two variables.

 Extend the above algorithm to print the path covered by the car chassis in the factory.